-The events with a total energy more than 2.0 MeV are selected as the dataset.
-The images are labeled as $z_c$ of the principle track, which is a continuous track with significant energy deposition.
-For both the $0\nu\beta\beta$ and $\gamma$ events, some subordinate tracks may be generated.
-In particular, the $\gamma$ events will generate multiple tracks through Compton scattering.
+The events with the total energy of more than 2.0 MeV, which is the important energy range for $0\nu\beta\beta$ search, are selected as the dataset.
+The principle tracks of the dataset, which are featuring a continuous track in each event with significant energy deposition, are labeled by $z_c$.
+In the $0\nu\beta\beta$ and $\gamma$ events, several subordinate tracks may be generated, especially in the $\gamma$ events where Compton scattering could generate multiple tracks.
 To simplify the data processing, the principle track within each event is selected and its $z_c$ will be predicted by VGGZ0net.
-Once the position of the principle tracks is derived, all the subordinate tracks can be located through their relevant distance.
-A DBSCAN clustering algorithm \cite{ester1996density} is used to pick out the principle track of events as a preprocessing step.
-An example of $\gamma$ dataset is shown in Figure.~\ref{fig:Th232_DBSCAN}.
-We also produced different scenarios to study electron lifetime reconstruction and energy correction.
-For the ideal scenario of zero-attachment, the energy spectrum is smeared by a Gaussian function which represents the energy resolution of 3.3\% FWHM (Full-Width Half Maximum) at $Q_{\beta \beta}$ of $^{136}$Xe (2.458~MeV).
-Electron lifetime is endowed with introducing a coefficient of electron adsorption in gas based on the ideal scenario.
+Once $z_c$ is derived, all the subordinate tracks can be located through their relevant distance.
+The DBSCAN clustering algorithm \cite{sander1998density} is used to pick out the principle track as a preprocessing step.
+An example of the $\gamma$ dataset is shown in Figure~\ref{fig:Th232_DBSCAN}.
+We produced the scenarios with different electron lifetimes to study $z_c$ reconstruction and energy correction.
+For the ideal scenario of zero-attachment, the energy spectrum is smeared by a Gaussian function which represents the energy resolution of 3.3\% FWHM at $Q_{\beta \beta}$ of $^{136}$Xe.
+Electron lifetime is endowed with introducing a coefficient of electron adsorption in gas based on the zero-attachment scenario.